92% less CPU Usage with a Simple Trick – Teradata PPI Tables

 statement 1.
 The total estimated time is 0.28 seconds.

 This would have to be accompanied by enormous savings in resources.
 But since we want to select all days, we need to extend our query.
 I added the missing day as a test using the UNION ALL statement.
-Again we compare the query that causes a merge join with our query using rowkey-based merge join and added day using UNION ALL:
+Again we compare the query that causes a merge join with our query using a rowkey-based merge join and added day using UNION ALL:

 SELECT -- Standard merge join